Lucas-marques-web/Personal-Site-example/README.md

-this site is an example of a personal site that  you can create to show your abilities and with this project i used to practice some features of the pure html5
+this site is an example of a personal site that  you can create to show your abilities and with this project i used to practice some features of the pure html5 and css